NIEM/NIEM-Training/Master NIEM Training Document.md

 ![Business Oriented Class Diagram](Req_Analysis_Graphics/CrashDriverClassDiagram.png)

 This vary depending on how your subject matter experts view objects and their relationships.
 For example, the charge to person relationship could be charge to the driver instead.
+Cardinality, which we will touch on later, could vary depending on the needs of the exchange.
 The important thing is reflecting how your business folks understand the data, not model purity.
 ___
 ### NIEM Oriented Class Diagram